 Your design proposal doesn’t have to be lengthy.
 Perhaps a page or two.
 You need just the right information to capture the client’s attention and convince everyone you are the right person for the project.
 You can detail the whats, whens, and hows of the project in your user research plan.
-We have templates for these documents, so you don’t have to create one from scratch.
-It’s just another reason so many world-class UX designers use the prototyping and design platform.
-Join us by starting a free trial.

-Benefits of a design proposal
+Benefits of a Design Proposal

-- Address the client’s needs
+- Address the client’s needs and pain points

 - Showcase your skills and experience